Find Affordable College Courses

 Washington, DC

-Georgetown University came in at #8 in this year’s edition of the Most Popular Liberal Arts & Humanities Master’s Degree Schools in the Middle Atlantic Region ranking.
+Georgetown University did quite well in this year’s ranking of the most popular places for liberal arts / sciences and humanities students to get a master’s degree.
+It came in at #8 on the list.
 Located in the large city of Washington, Georgetown is a private not-for-profit school with a very large student population.

 About 60% of the students majoring in liberal arts / sciences and humanities at the school are women while 40% are male.